Country’s Pride is at Stake

 Professional Skills Test

-For those in medical profession, expats can take exam at Saudi Commission for Health Specialties (SCFHS) and Engineers have to be registered with the Saudi Council of Engineers (SCE) for the issuance and renewal of their iqamas or resident permits.
+For those in the medical profession, expats can take the exam on the Saudi Commission for Health Specialties (SCFHS) and Engineers have to be registered with the Saudi Council of Engineers (SCE) for the issuance and renewal of their iqamas or residence permits.

 It is very clear therefore that the Saudi Government and the Saudi business private sector as well want to make sure that their expatriates are highly qualified in their field of expertise.
 The professional test can also help identify that they’veattained a professional standard within their respective skills and profession.

 Obviously, in my personal opinion the move will also give way to Saudi young professionals to compete with expatriates and in the long run Saudi authorities will see to it that all work force in Government and private sector are filled in by their own nationals.
 This is of course part of the host country’s Saudization program.